mattheas/Experimenting-With-PS3-PWM-Fan-Control/README.md

 <img align="left" src = "images/Testing_Everything_Together.jpeg" width = 1000 height = 1000>

 Once I had tested everything to ensure it functioned as intended I took the time to neatly wire everything properly.
-The image below is how the project finished, working as I had intended it to from the beginning.
+The image below is how the project finished, working as I had intended it to from the beginning (note the PS3 power cable, Arduino Ethernet cable and HDMI cable are removed).

 <img align="left" src = "images/Finished_Project.jpeg" width = 1000 height = 1000>